substance/texture/README.md

 - ![alpha](https://img.shields.io/badge/status-alpha-red.svg) = ready for alpha testing; use with caution
 - Planned for release (e.g. `Alpha 5`)

-We generally only plan one or two releases ahead.
-We aim to do quaterly releases, towards a 1.0 release in 2018.
-Please see our more detailed [ROADMAP.md](ROADMAP.md) document.
+We generally only plan one or two releases ahead, and aim ship regularly.

 Feature                                 | Ready
 :-------------------------------------- | :------------: